Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 The main requirements of the solution are the following:

 * It must be very **secure**.
 Especially, only allowed people and computers should be able to interact with charging stations.
 Payments must fulfill latest's security constraints especially regarding DSP2.
-* It must be as **compatitive** as possible to operate.
+* It must be as **competitive** as possible to operate.
 The challenge is to meet the security requirements without having additional costs or having to rely on external third-party.
 * It must be **easy to deploy**.
 * It must be **easily scalable**.
 Other parties should be able to join the networks without compromising the security of the infrastructure.
 * It must allow players to collaborate with **controlled transparency**, **integrity** and **effective performance**

-COnsidering the above-mentioned criterias, we have selected to develop our solution around blockchain technology, that is perfectly matching or request:
+Considering the above-mentioned criterias, we have chosen to develop our solution based on blockchain technology, that is perfectly matching or request:

 * It is secure by design and quasi-impossible to hack if carefully used and implemented.
 * It allows strong authentication using wallets
 * It allows secured delivery versus payment.
 Each payment can be related to a dedicated delivery of service and the proofs of the delivery can be stored in case of dispute.
 * The trustless nature of the technology allows adding new network participants without compromising the security of other participants.
 * The deployment can be easy and secured if each charging station is also a network node.
-* The block chain protocol allows several governance models.
+* The blockchain protocol allows several governance models.

 ### Why Polkadot ?
 Finally, we choose Substrate/Polkadot because: